 The truth is, there is nothing special about these foods that makes them better to start out with.
 Babies don’t actually even need rice cereal.
-So, if your baby becomes constipated after starting foods, here is what you can do.
+If these starting foods are making your baby constipated, follow the tips below.

 - Stop feeding him whatever foods you have started so far.

-- Introduce a food that you know won’t constipated him.
+- Introduce a food that you know won’t constipate him.
 Some good suggestions include pureed peaches, prunes, or any green vegetable.